vic-ma/howtodismantle.github.io/_posts/2025-04-18-Peak-a-Boo-Revealing-Peakboard-Hub-List-Data-in-your-Power-BI-Dashboards.md

 The command we created can be easily modified to work with any of your tables, by changing the API key and the name of the table.

-Here's the complete command, as a reference, for copy and pasting:
+Here's the complete command, as a reference, and for copy and pasting:

 {% highlight text %}
 let